 Envoy Proxy as Web Application Firewall (WAF)

 This blog series “5 Minutes with Gloo” will dig into a single feature, what it is used for and how to use it.
-In this post, we’ll continue our dive into security by looking at how Gloo API Gateway can be used as a Web Application Firewall (WAF) for microservices.
+In this post, we’ll continue our dive into security by looking at how the Gloo Edge API Gateway can be used as a Web Application Firewall (WAF) for microservices.

 What is a Web Application Firewall (WAF)?